lucky-wolf/DW2-XL/README.md

 ## Latest Changes

-### v1.2.0
+### v1.11.0
 - Updated for DLC compatibility
-- Added a generalized search & replace script (go) to do bulk edits on ShipHulls in particular (but can be used anywhere, potentially, albeit very basic)
+  - Added a 4th tier for Ikkuro Fusion Beams
+  - Adjusted Ikkuro habitability techs to be better aligned with XL
+  - Adjusted Dhayut HyperDrives to be better aligned with XL
+  - Updated biome habitability for both races for XL
-- Updated all Fighter and Bomber class names (closer to vanilla, but better)
+- Updated all Fighter and Bomber class names
+- Updated some ship hull names to better correspond to technologies

 ### v1.10.5
 - Spelling corrections